Energy-Pathways-Group/GLOceanKit/docs/classes/wvtransform/index.md

   + [`uMax`](/classes/wvtransform/umax.html) max horizontal fluid speed
   + [`v`](/classes/wvtransform/v.html) y-component of the fluid velocity
   + [`w`](/classes/wvtransform/w.html) z-component of the fluid velocity
++ Internal
+  + [`WVTransform`](/classes/wvtransform/wvtransform.html) initialize a WVTransform instance
+  + [`addToVariableCache`](/classes/wvtransform/addtovariablecache.html) add variable to internal cache, in case it is needed again
+  + [`buildTransformationMatrices`](/classes/wvtransform/buildtransformationmatrices.html) Part of the internal initialization process where the coefficients for the transformation matrices are constructed.
+  + [`clearVariableCache`](/classes/wvtransform/clearvariablecache.html) clear the internal cache
+  + [`clearVariableCacheOfTimeDependentVariables`](/classes/wvtransform/clearvariablecacheoftimedependentvariables.html) clear the internal cache of variables that claim to be time dependent
+  + [`defaultDimensionAnnotations`](/classes/wvtransform/defaultdimensionannotations.html) return array of TransformDimensions initialized by default
+  + [`defaultMethodAnnotations`](/classes/wvtransform/defaultmethodannotations.html) return array of WVAnnotations to annotate the methods
+  + [`defaultOperations`](/classes/wvtransform/defaultoperations.html) return array of WVOperation instances initialized by default
+  + [`defaultPropertyAnnotations`](/classes/wvtransform/defaultpropertyannotations.html) return array of WVPropertyAnnotation initialized by default
+  + [`fetchFromVariableCache`](/classes/wvtransform/fetchfromvariablecache.html) retrieve a set of variables from the internal cache
+  + [`performOperation`](/classes/wvtransform/performoperation.html) computes (runs) the operation
+  + [`performOperationWithName`](/classes/wvtransform/performoperationwithname.html) computes (runs) the operation
+  + [`stateVariables`](/classes/wvtransform/statevariables.html) retrieve variables either from cache or by computation
 + Utility function
   + [`checkHermitian`](/classes/wvtransform/checkhermitian.html) Check if the matrix is Hermitian.
 Report errors.
   + [`extractNonzeroWaveProperties`](/classes/wvtransform/extractnonzerowaveproperties.html) Takes a Hermitian matrix and returns the amplitude and phase of nonzero components